 Billing software can automate the approval process, notifying the next person in the workflow when the prior reviewer’s work is complete.
 This process also gives lawyers and accounting immediate visibility into where bills may be stuck so they can rectify delays.

 8. Measure Billing Key Performance Indicators (KPIs)

 Billing is no exception to the adage that what gets measured gets managed.
 Billing KPIs should go beyond basic metrics such as hours billed and realization rate.
 Consider adding metrics to improve timekeeping quality, such as the number of edits made during pre-bill review and the dollar value of those edits.
-A review of metrics would then suggest which timekeepers may require additional training on billing processes.
+A review of metrics would then suggest which timekeepers may require additional training on billing processes (and if you’re curious about how to create a billing training program, check out How to Create a Legal Practice Management Software Training Program).
 Firms may also want to measure the time it takes to finalize a bill or other time-related measures that may identify logjams in their billing processes.